webjetcms/webjetcms/docs/en/redactor/apps/dmail/form/README.md

 `<a href="/odhlasenie-z-mailingu.html?email=!RECIPIENT_EMAIL!&save=true">Kliknite pre odhlásenie</a>`

+When you send an email, the email header is automatically set for unsubscribing [List-Unsubscribe=One-Click](https://support.google.com/a/answer/81126#subscriptions) in supported email clients.
+The unsubscribe link is set according to the domain of the page address of the sent email, if necessary the domain can be changed by setting the conf. variable `dmailListUnsubscribeBaseHref`.
+In order to display a direct unsubscribe button in the email client, the email/your domain must meet several criteria (we recommend setting these criteria for better email deliverability):
+- Settings [DKIM](https://www.dkim.org) domain keys with valid [SPF](https://sk.wikipedia.org/wiki/Sender_Policy_Framework) of record.
+We recommend to use for sending [Amazon SES](../../../../install/config/README.md#nastavenie-amazon-ses) a `DKIM` set there, it will also automatically set `SPF`.
+- Settings [DMARC](https://dmarc.org) record.
+In DNS, create a new `TXT` record for the domain `_dmarc.vasadomena.sk` with a value of at least `v=DMARC1; p=none; sp=none`.
+Additionally in the mailbox `gmail` the unsubscribe button will only appear if it puts you as a sender in the bulk email category.

 ## Email with text to log in / out

 If you need to modify the text of the email that is sent for login/logout confirmation you can modify the standard HTML code in the system configuration in the Text editing section.
 The text keys are `dmail.subscribe.bodyNew` for logging in and `dmail.unsubscribe.bodyNew` to log out.